Overview

 Let's now get deep into this command.

--p 5432:5432 - Here we are binding our docker port to our local port.
+- Here we are binding our docker port to our local port.-e POSTGRES_USER=user

---name postgres-db - Giving container name postgres-db
+- Giving container name postgres-db--net postgres-network

-postgres - last giving the image name we want to work with.
+- last giving the image name we want to work with.

 Run this command It will create a docker container and run it.